-701. MECHANICAL DRAWING AND DESCRIPTIVE GEOMETRY.- Involves the use of instruments, geometric constructions, orthographic projections and descriptive geometry; including simple problems in lines, planes and solids, illustrated by the solution of practical problems.
+701. MECHANICAL DRAWING AND DESCRIPTIVE GEOMETRY.- Involves the use of instruments, geometric constructions, orthographic projections, principles of dimensioning and descriptive geometry; including simple problems in lines, planes and solids, illustrated by the solution of practical problems.
 Lectures and recitations are used when necessary.
 Required in all courses, first semester, freshman year.
 (6 units)

-[Note: Students who have had previous training in mechanical drawing may be excused from the elementary work by showing sufficient evidence of proficiency in the use of the instruments.]
+[NOTE: Students who have had previous training in mechanical drawing may be excused from the elementary work by showing sufficient evidence of proficiency in the use of the instruments.]

-702. MECHANICAL DRAWING AND DESCRIPTIVE GEOMETRY.-A study in intersections and developments of planes and solids, isometric and elements of perspective drawing, principles of dimensioning, shading, tracing, and blue printing.
+702. MECHANICAL DRAWING AND DESCRIPTIVE GEOMETRY.-A study in intersections and developments of planes and solids, isometric and elements of perspective drawing, shades and shadows.
 Required in all courses, second semester, freshman year.
 (6 units)

-703. MACHINE DRAWING.-Detail sketching from machines in the shops and laboratories, followed by detail drawing and DRAWING tracing.
+703. MACHINE DRAWING.-Detail sketching from machines in the shops and laboratories, followed by detail drawing and tracing.
 All drawings are made with the understanding that they must be suitable for use in the shop.
-Detail drawing is followed by structural details as applied to structural steel drawings.
-Required in Civil Engineering course, first semester, sophomore year.
-(3 units)
+Required in Civil Engineering courses, first semester, sophomore year.
+(3 units.)

 705. MACHINE DRAWING.-Detail sketching of machines in the shops and laboratories, followed by detail drawings, tracing and assemblies.
 All drawings are made with the understanding that they must be suitable for use in the shop.
-Prescriptive for Electrical and Mechanical Engineering students, first semester, sophomore year.
+Prcscriptive in Electrical and Mechanical Engineering courses, first semester, sophomore year.
 (3 units)